|Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

 Most of the time, I have found that reactions like Roland’s are not signs of a permanent rejection, but are an indication of the man’s difficulty in adapting to his new role as a father.
 Bitterness and recrimination from the mother sets into motion a vicious circle of anger and escapism.

 ♦ #3 A Father’s Two Roles

 Second, the father can provide a source of affection, support, and recognition for the mother.
 Although it is sometimes difficult for a man to accept that his spouse is feeling vulnerable and overwhelmed, he can do more to help and comfort her than anyone else can.
 He can provide an objective "outsider’s" perspective and cut through many of her worries to find a solution.

 Do you have a Roland?
-Might he benefit from hearing this track?
+Might he benefit from hearing this section?

-On the next track, we will discuss marital disharmony, violence and depression.
+In the next section, we will discuss marital disharmony, violence and depression.
 This will include increased irritability, physical abuse and a lessened sense of self.

 Online Continuing Education QUESTION 3

 Others who bought this Depression Course